 The EN 12492 standard explains the minimum conditions that a climbing helmet must meet.
-The energy absorption capacity cannot exceed 10 kn (kilonewton) after being impacted by a mass of five kilograms, either vertically, laterally, front or rear, being the fall distance of two meters for the vertical test and, of 50 centimeters, for the other three.
-Some consider this certification process, which performs more tests than those mentioned, not very demanding in some aspects, but it is the European Committee for Standardization who has the decision-making power.
-There are also multifunction helmets, certified for various disciplines, such as cycling, climbing and skiing; although, if you are going to practice one, it does not make up for its high price.
+The energy absorption capacity cannot exceed 10 kn (kilonewton) after being impacted by a mass of five kilograms, either vertically, laterally, front or rear, being the fall distance of two meters for the vertical test, of 50 centimeters, for the other three.
+Some consider this certification process, which performs more tests than those mentioned, not very demanding in some aspects.
+Still, it is the European Committee for Standardization who has the decision-making power.
+There are also multifunction helmets, certified for various disciplines, such as cycling, climbing, and skiing; although, if you are going to practice one, it does not make up for its high price.

 How long is the life of a climbing helmet?

 The useful life of a helmet depends on the quality of the material with which it is made.
 In any case, plastics end up becoming brittle, so it is not recommended to exceed five years of use, even one less if we use it a lot.
 Most manufacturers specify in the instructions the date until which we must use the helmet.
 Another possibility is that the helmet suffers some damage.
 If it happens, it’s best to replace it, even if it appears to be in perfect condition.
 The climbing helmets are to protect the head from the blows of rocks or blunt objects.
-It is positive that they break after a hard impact, since this way the energy is better distributed.
+It is positive that they break after a hard impact since the energy is better distributed.

 How does the type of climbing influence when choosing the helmet?

 The debate over the effectiveness of helmets has yet to be resolved.
-There are many who believe that the regulations are not sufficiently demanding and are limited to impacting the impacts received by falling objects on the head.
-The reality is that most of the blows are from collisions that can affect lateral, rear or frontal areas.
-It is true that some climbing helmets have passed tests in this regard and have additional certification, but most still do not resolve this important issue.
-In any case, molded expanded foam (EPS) helmets are the ones that offer the greatest protection for those collision situations, which are more frequent than impacts by objects.
+Many believe that the regulations are not sufficiently demanding and are limited to impacting the impacts received by falling objects on the head.
+The reality is that most of the blows are from collisions that can affect lateral, rear, or frontal areas.
+It is true that some climbing helmets have passed tests in this regard and have additional certification, but most still do not resolve this critical issue.
+In any case, molded expanded foam (EPS) helmets are the ones that offer the most significant protection for those collision situations, which are more frequent than impacts by objects.

 What are the most recognized brands of climbing helmets?

-- Black Diamond Equipment: American manufacturer of climbing, skiing and mountain sports equipment.
+- Black Diamond Equipment: American manufacturer of climbing, skiing, and mountain sports equipment.
 This brand makes use of wind and solar energy, in addition to using some recycled materials, in its production chain.

 - Mammut Sports Group: A Swiss multinational with a lot of tradition, since it has its origin 160 years ago, although in 2017 it became part of the Conzzeta AG group.
-Manufacturer of equipment for adventure sports, is a world leader in sales of some of its articles.
+Manufacturer of equipment for adventure sports is a world leader in sales of some of its articles.

 The regulations require that climbing helmets be made of plastic materials.
 The outer casing must be made of polycarbonate with high resistance to mechanical shock.
 It is the lightest option.
 Most of the models use ABS material.
-The interior is made with expanded polymer foams (polypropylene, polyurethane or polystyrene).
+The interior is made with expanded polymer foams (polypropylene, polyurethane, or polystyrene).